Patri22k/Roadmap-backend/task-tracker/README.md

 # Task Tracker CLI

 This project is a simple Task Tracker CLI application built with Go (Golang).
-It is designed to help you manage tasks through a command-line interface, ideal for backend-first project tutorials like those found on [roadmap.sh](https://roadmap.sh/projects/task-tracker).
+It is designed to help you manage tasks through a command-line interface, ideal for backend-first project tutorials.
 The application allows you to create, update, and delete tasks, making it a great way to get hands-on experience with Go while learning how to structure backend applications.

 ## Features
 - Add tasks with descriptions.